Danielle S. Willkens, Assoc. AIA , FRSA

-In the world of design/build, I was the Project Manager for the Learning Barge, an innovative floating classroom and sustainable field station for the Elizabeth River Project that was funded, in part, by grants from the Environmental Protection Agency, National Council of Architectural Registration Boards, Lowe's Charitable and Educational Foundation, and the National Endowment for the Arts.
+Her research and practice experiences span design/build, early intervention design education, transatlantic studies, and historic site documentation and visualization.
+She was the Project Manager for the Learning Barge, the University of Virginia’s innovative design/build project for a floating classroom and sustainable field station on the Elizabeth River.
+The project was funded by grants from the Environmental Protection Agency P3 program, the National Council of Architectural Registration Boards, Lowe's Charitable and Educational Foundation and the National Endowment for the Arts.

 Portfolio available upon request

 Click here to send an email